liuqichentrea/MFDTA/README.md

 The above environment configuration is built based on our server.
 It is worth noting that you must download the corresponding dependent package version according to your server's configuration.
 In addition, the path to the dataset must also be changed to your local file path.

+Our server configuration：

 ![4a10a2750eb88a56ad7f4e6dec118c6](https://github.com/liuqichentrea/MFDTA/assets/87010868/1ae845e3-bce6-464c-9298-f05760480f1a)

+Screenshot of code running process：

 ![image](https://github.com/liuqichentrea/MFDTA/assets/87010868/f057951a-f7ac-4ca1-9756-2eeb9b40f9de)